MAPF-Competition/web_resource/landing_page.md

 </div>
 </div>

-Participating in the competition is a great way to showcase your skills: compete for fame, glory and cash prizes against the best in the world!
-You can also make a tangible impact in the research community: by contributing to the establishment of new benchmarks and the creation of new algorithmic baselines.
-Moreover, your involvement will help increase attention to this critical problem and contribute to the growth of our community.

 🛠️ **Low barriers:** the competition provides starter code, supporting tools and documentation, to help you quickly develop and validate your solutions.

 📈 **Continuous feedback:** track your progress against the best in the world on our live leaderboard.

 📂 **Open source: submissions:**, top submissions, best solutions and all problem instances will be open-sourced, after the competition ends, which allows others to buld on your success and make further advancements.

+Participating in the competition is a great way to showcase your skills against the best in the world; fame, glory and prizes are all up for grabs!
+You can also make a tangible impact in the research community: by contributing to the establishment of new benchmarks and the creation of new algorithmic baselines.
+Moreover, your involvement will help increase attention to this critical problem and contribute to the growth of our community.

 <!--
 > The competition recognises distinguished performance in three categories: